 Yoga literally saved my life, yoga is the reason I am where I am today.
 In 2010 I turned 19, my parents divorced, I split from my high school sweetheart, was in the thick of rigorous college classes and had just been diagnosed with GAD, OCD, and Insomnia.
-My world had been turned upside down, massive amounts of static made it hard to live day to day, and I felt as if things were only going to get worse.
+My world had been turned upside down, massive amounts of static made it hard to live day today, and I felt as if things were only going to get worse.

 Then I found yoga.

-Suddenly I could breath again, I wanted to get up in the morning and life seemed vibrant and peaceful again.
+Suddenly I could breathe again, I wanted to get up in the morning and life seemed vibrant and peaceful again.
 The exhausted state of living I had been residing in shifted to one of energy, motivation, and joy.
 That high buzz of anxiety became a low hum.
 I found relief from all the anger and grief I had been feeling.

 I was raised Catholic and had always felt a strong connection to God and Angels but felt like something was missing.
 Yoga introduced me to a world that filled a void in my life and I started to feel whole again.
 I found spirituality, energetics, and a world that explained how every living thing has a voice.
 Suddenly trees were talking to me, my body was more than just flesh and bones, and my spirit came alive.

-Slowly I weaned myself completely off of my antidepressants and sleeping pills, and found the power within myself to take control of my life.
+Slowly I weaned myself completely off of my antidepressants and sleeping pills and found the power within myself to take control of my life.
 I found magic in my thoughts, words and actions.

 My senior year of college at the University of South Carolina rolled around and it was time to start planning which corporate PR firm or event planning business held my future.
 I found myself stuck and “foolishly” didn’t sign up for a single interview.
 When consulting my mother for advice she asked, “What do you love doing?
-What are you passionate about?”, up until that day I had only speculated however in that moment I knew…. yoga.
-Much to my dismay she encouraged me to pursue yoga, so upon graduating from college I ditched my Public Relations degree and sought out to become a yoga teacher.
+What are you passionate about?”, up until that day I had only speculated however at that moment I knew…. yoga.
+Much to my dismay, she encouraged me to pursue yoga, so upon graduating from college I ditched my Public Relations degree and sought out to become a yoga teacher.